Twinka Thiebaud: Early life

-Twinka is the daughter of the American painter, Wayne Thiebaud and his wife Patricia (née Patterson), wed in 1943.
+Twinka is the daughter of the American painter Wayne Thiebaud and his wife Patricia (née Patterson), wed in 1943.
 Twinka was Wayne Thiebaud's first-born child.

 Born in Los Angeles, California on December 9, 1945, Twinka was raised in Los Angeles, New York City, and Sacramento, California, where her father taught at the University of California, Davis.
 Upon her parents' divorce in 1958, she moved with her mother and sisters to Marin County, California, where she attended Redwood High School.
 Her younger brother was the art dealer and gallerist Paul Thiebaud.

 Modeling career

 Seeking to become an actress, Twinka returned to Los Angeles from Marin.
 For a number of years, she lived with the aging novelist Henry Miller in his Pacific Palisades home, acting as his cook and caretaker; a family friend of Miller, she was with him on the day he died.

 Simultaneously, she worked as an artist's model, becoming a favorite of Robert Heinecken, Judy Dater, Mary Ellen Mark, Arnold Newman, Lucien Clergue, Eikoh Hosoe, Ralph Gibson, and Arthur Tress.
-Many of the images taken of Twinka at this time are in international private collections and have been shown in galleries and museums around the world, for example, the Uffizi in Florence, Italy, and in New York's Museum of Modern Art.
+Many of the images taken of Twinka at this time are in international private collections and have been shown in galleries and museums around the world, including the Uffizi in Florence, Italy, and in New York's Museum of Modern Art.
 She also posed for her father throughout her life.
 One canvas, painted when she was 18, called Supine Woman, sold at Sotheby's on November 12, 2009, for $1,818,500 and is owned by the Crystal Bridges Museum of American Art in Bentonville, Arkansas.

 At home with Miller, Twinka discovered that he was a great talker, regaling his almost nightly guests with tales of his past and his work.
 Listening, she began to keep a notebook of her version of what he said each evening.
 Showing Henry her notes, he expressed enthusiasm, introducing her to his own publisher, Noel Young at Capra Press.
 The resulting book, Reflections, was published in 1981.
-Today, living in Portland, Oregon, she has published an extensive rewrite of Reflections.
-Now called What Doncha Know?
-About Henry Miller, it was published by Eio Books in February 2011.
+Later living in Portland, Oregon, she published an extensive rewrite of Reflections called What Doncha Know?
+About Henry Miller, in February 2011.